ceban-coding/VirtualTouristSubmited/README.md

 - If the loction have been view before, photos wil be fetched from Core Data.
 - If it's new location photos are downloaded from flickr API.
 - Photos can be removed from collection view and Core Data

+## Note:
+For run app, please use your Flickr API and Secret number. ( API from the project it's no more valid).

 ## Images